stevenkfirth/crossproduct/docs/Introduction.rst

 Introduction
 ============

-*crossproduct* does 2D and 3D geometry calculations in pure Python.
+*crossproduct* does 2D and 3D geometry calculations in Python.
+It builds on the `Shapely <https://pypi.org/project/Shapely/>`_ package by including additional geometric objects (such as vectors, lines and polyhedrons) and by extending the geometric algorithms to work in 3D space.
+It also uses the `triangle <https://pypi.org/project/triangle/>`_ package and implements a number of the geometric algorithms previous available on the `website by Dan Sunday <https://geomalgorithms.com/index.html>`_ (now available as a book).

-*crossproduct* is a pure Python package designed for applications with complex, small-scale geometries.
+*crossproduct* is a Python package designed for applications with complex, small-scale geometries.
 It provides open source and well documented algorithms which can be easily understood and modified as needed.

 The package is written as a series of classes which represent the major geometric objects such as